 A disaster can strike no matter how hard you try to protect your business against malware.
 You should thus have a disaster recovery plan in place that includes clear steps to quickly rectify the situation while keeping losses to a minimum.

 Designing a disaster recovery plan on your own may be complicated.
-Consider outsourcing this task to a managed IT provider.
+Consider outsourcing this task to SADOS, a leader in worldwide managed IT services.